-I've been building software for 25 years.
+Twenty-five years of building software.
 I've watched the tools get faster, the frameworks get better, the deployment pipelines shrink from days to seconds.
-And in that entire time, the thing that actually determines whether a project succeeds has barely changed at all.
+And in all that time, the thing that actually determines whether a project succeeds has barely changed.

 It's whether the team truly understood what they were supposed to build before they started building it.
-And right now, in 2026, we have an industry that is investing billions into making developers write code faster, while the upstream problem that causes the majority of project failures remains almost completely untouched.
+Right now, in 2026, we have an industry investing billions into making developers write code faster, while the upstream problem that causes the majority of project failures remains almost completely untouched.

 Why is requirements the conversation nobody wants to have?

 Every software project begins with a conversation.
 A stakeholder has a vision.
 A product owner translates it.
 A developer interprets it.
-And somewhere in that chain of translation, things get lost.
+Somewhere in that chain of translation, things get lost.

-Not because anyone is bad at their job.
-But because translating a business idea into something precise enough to build correctly is genuinely one of the hardest things in software.
+Not because anyone's bad at their job.
+Translating a business idea into something precise enough to build correctly is genuinely one of the hardest things in software.
 We just don't talk about it.
-We talk about the frameworks.
-The architecture.
-The sprint velocity.
-The deployment strategy.
+We talk about frameworks, architecture, sprint velocity, deployment strategy.

-Nobody talks about the conversation that happens before any of that.
-The one where someone tries to explain what they see in their head, and someone else tries to turn that into a plan.
+But the conversation that happens before any of that?
+The one where someone tries to explain what they see in their head, and someone else tries to turn it into a plan?
+Nobody wants to have that conversation.

 driven primarily by requirements-related rework